hyphacoop/organizing/README.md

 - `priv#123`, `private#123`, `organizing-private#123`, `Private #123`
 - `#123`

+Note: This notation will be ignored from conversion when wrapped in backticks like above.

 | Command | Description |
 |---------|-------------|
 | `make` | list all commands